 Standards & Design for Stream Crossings & Geomorphic Compatibility

 September 24, 2020.
-Link to session recording.
+Link to webinar recording.
 Link to presentation

 This session focused on the latest technical developments in the MassDOT Highway Division's approach to stream crossings and resilient design using the principles of fluvial geomorphology.
 It also shared experiences that are expected to guide future innovations for providing resilient, cost-effective, habitat-friendly stream crossings in Massachusetts.